terrsoshi/TextTableLocalizationIP/README.md

 ## Running the algorithm
 ### Runs only on Windows Operating System
-- Put all .py files in the same directory, and run main.py using a Python IDE.
+- Run main.py using a Python IDE.
 - It is recommended to run this algorithm on Python IDEs that supports the integration of OpenCV such as Spyder.
 - Make sure OpenCV is installed.